shavonneg/tp/docs/UserGuide.md

 **Command Line Interface (CLI)**
 ![Ui](images/CLI.png)
 A user interface that allows users to interact with the computer software by typing commands into the console.
-The CLI is one method which the BookKeeper application can be launched
+The CLI is one method which BookKeeper application can be launched

 **CRM (Customer Relationship Management)** - a program that simplifies managing of clientele and their needs.